How to get to Thailand

 The best way to get to Thailand is by flying directly to Bangkok, the capital city, from major airports worldwide.
 From the UK, British Airways, Thai Airways, and EVA Air offer non-stop flights from London Heathrow (LHR) to Suvarnabhumi Airport (BKK) in around 11-12 hours.

 Thailand currently has six international airports, in Bangkok, Chiang Mai, Hat Yai, Krabi, Phuket and Ko Samui.
-The vast majority of travellers fly into Bangkok’s Suvarnabhumi Airport.
+The vast majority of travelers fly into Bangkok’s Suvarnabhumi Airport.
 Major airlines flying to Thailand include:

 • Thai Airways